 As a relative pronoun

 The word “that” can be used as a relative pronoun; in other words, as a pronoun that begins a subordinate clause and is the subject of that clause.
 A relative pronoun not only marks the beginning of a dependent clause, as a subordinate conjunction does, but also, unlike a subordinate conjunction, acts as the subject of that dependent clause.
 Thus, in this use, the word “that” would be the subject and would be followed by a verb.
+The “that” could also be the direct object of the verb.
 Notice that we never use the word “that” to refer to a person: the GMAT fastidiously avoids such usage; instead, we would use the relative pronoun “who.”